(Photo: Crucifix in the Altar Servers' Sacristy)

 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.
 (Par.
 1547 Catechism of the Catholic Church).
-Those wanting more information should contact Fr.
-William Hodgson at the Parish Office.
+Those wanting more information should contact a priest at the Parish Office.

 In the Church's Sacrament of Anointing of the Sick, through the ministry of the priest, it is Jesus who touches the sick to heal them from sin – and sometimes even from physical ailment.
 Anointing of the Sick joins the sick person to the passion of Christ, gives peace and courage to deal with the difficulties that accompany serious illness or the frailty of old age.

 The Rite of Anointing tells us there is no need to wait until a person is at the point of death to receive the Sacrament.
 A careful judgment about the serious nature of the illness is sufficient.
 Those who may receive the anointing are those whose health is seriously impaired by sickness, or who are about to undergo surgery because of serious illness, or are elderly and weakened by age, even if there is no serious illness.

 Tue, Wed, Thurs, & Fri ~ 9:00 AM